draios/sysdig/userspace/sysdig/man/sysdig.md

   Enable fatfile mode.
 When writing in fatfile mode, the output file will contain events that will be invisible when reading the file, but that are necessary to fully reconstruct the state.
 Fatfile mode is useful when saving events to disk with an aggressive filter.
 The filter could drop events that would the state to be updated (e.g. clone() or open()).
 With fatfile mode, those events are still saved to file, but 'hidden' so that they won't appear when reading the file.
 Be aware that using this flag might generate substantially bigger traces files.

 **-G** _numseconds_
-  Break a capture into seperate files, and limit the size of each file based on the specified number of seconds.
+  Break a capture into separate files, and limit the size of each file based on the specified number of seconds.
 Use in conjunction with **-W** to enable automatic file rotation.
 Otherwise, new files will continue to be created until the capture is manually stopped.

   Files will have the name specified by **-w** which should include a time format as defined by strftime(3).
 If no time format is specified, a counter will be used.

 **-h**, **--help**
   Print this page